surajsharma/surajsharma.github.io/src/content/post/experiments.md

 ## [fiber-fullstack-3D-carousel](https://github.com/surajsharma/strapi-threejs-fullstack-showcase)

 full-stack app with api that serves `.glb` files (pre-rendered 3D models) to a next.js client which renders them as a simple carousel.
 The strapi-based api is consumed by a client using react-three-fiber and next.js in a specially configured canvas.
-Great starting point for 3D showcases that need a backend. [demo video↗️](https://www.youtube.com/watch?v=9YEBQj7bmd8&list=PLWT9NvDdpWqyc-UxGVY7JMumlzYJx8XOd&index=9).
+Great starting point for 3D showcases that need a backend. [[demo video↗️]](https://www.youtube.com/watch?v=9YEBQj7bmd8&list=PLWT9NvDdpWqyc-UxGVY7JMumlzYJx8XOd&index=9).

 ---